Hello. I'm Kimberly Wilson.

 Right now you are wondering how I can help.
 I can listen.
 I can understand.
 Chances are, I have lived some of the similar experiences as you.
 I have been in the quicksand of life-physically, mentally, and emotionally.
 Nothing you say is going to shock me or make me think less of you.
 Together, we will come up with the answers you seek.

-My philosophy of medicine and therapy is both collective and holistic.
+My philosophy of health is both collective and holistic.
 I view therapy as a collaboration between my clients and myself.
-In addition to resolving the client’s specific concerns, I hope to empower my patients or clients with the ability to enrich their overall quality of life beyond problem solving or fixing health issues.
-I believe successful healthcare and therapy embodies deep and abiding respect for the individual’s uniqueness, coupled with profound emotional and psychological presence, and the mastery of a wide range of therapeutic skills on the part of the doctor and therapist.
-I also believe in a holistic approach to medicine and therapy.
-(You are a single being, so yes, it is all related. ) I believe it is essential to consider the mind, body, and spirit, all of which construct the path we choose in our daily walk through life.
+In addition to resolving the client’s specific concerns, I hope to empower my clients with the ability to enrich their overall quality of life beyond problem solving or fixing health issues.
+I believe successful healthcare and coaching embodies deep and abiding respect for the individual’s uniqueness, coupled with profound emotional and psychological presence, and the mastery of a wide range of therapeutic skills on the part of the provider.
+I also believe in a holistic approach to my practice.
+I believe it is essential to consider the mind, body, and spirit, all of which construct the path we choose in our daily walk through life.

 - Harvard Medical School, Post-Doctorate, Clinical Research

 - Southwest College of Medicine, Doctorate, Medicine and Naturopathy

 - Northwestern University, Masters, Clinical Mental Health Counseling